What The 2020 Election Is All About

 While Democrats might hope that Trump is so unpopular that a ham sandwich could beat him, that is not the case.
 The Democrats' choice for a nominee matters, because an election is not just a referendum on the incumbent; it's a binary choice between two candidates.

-Donald Trump and others who want him re-elected (foreign and domestic) will be putting tremendous time, effort and billions of dollars into demonizing the Democratic nominee.
-And the president encourages these efforts, including his open calls for Ukraine and China to investigate Joe Biden.
+Trump and others who want him reelected (foreign and domestic) will be putting tremendous time, effort and billions of dollars into demonizing the Democratic nominee.
+And the president encourages these efforts, including his open calls for Ukraine and China to investigate candidate Joe Biden.

 This year, despite the Democrats' overwhelming enthusiasm for defeating Trump, no Democratic candidate currently running looks like a slam dunk against him.
 And that's why the Democratic primary race is so unsettled.
-The weaknesses of the Democratic candidates that Trump can exploit are already well known: from Warren's claims of Native American ancestry and Sanders' socialism, to Biden's age (and, yes, Ukraine) and Buttigieg's inexperience.
+The weaknesses of the Democratic candidates that Trump can exploit are already well known: from Elizabeth Warren's claims of Native American ancestry and Bernie Sanders' socialism to Biden's age (and, yes, Ukraine) and Pete Buttigieg's inexperience.

-Trump has mega bucks to spend, but often overlooked is that the amount the Democratic candidates have raised as a group was twice as much as Trump raised in the last quarter.
+Trump has megabucks to spend, but often overlooked is that the amount the Democratic candidates raised as a group in the last quarter was twice as much as Trump raised during that time.
 That shows how much grassroots enthusiasm Democrats could tap into if and when they unify behind one candidate.
-This year there's the rare possibility that the challenger will not be outspent by an incumbent.
+This year there's the rare possibility that the challenger will not be outspent by the incumbent.
 Another reason that might be the case this year is Mike Bloomberg.

-Even though he's unlikely to become the nominee, the former New York City Mayor says he will spend up to $1 billion to defeat Trump, even if the nominee is a left-wing candidate like Sanders or Warren.
+Even though he's unlikely to become the nominee, the former New York City mayor says he will spend up to $1 billion to defeat Trump, even if the nominee is a left-wing candidate like Sanders or Warren.

 The economy and capitalism

-Note: An earlier version of this story incorrectly said George H.W.
-Bush and Jimmy Carter are the only two incumbent presidents to have lost in the last 30 years.
-The time period is 40 years.